nolar/kopf/docs/continuity.rst

 * The cross-operator exchange is performed via the peering objects.
   See :doc:`peering` for more info.
 * The last handled state of the object is stored in ``metadata.annotations``.
-  It is used for the diff calculation on the changes.
+  It is used to calculate diffs upon changes.
 * The handler status (failures, successes, retries, delays) is stored in ``status.kopf.progress`` (with ``status.kopf`` reserved for any framework-related information in the future).